 Except for the last part which says “should not be called outside of that class” (which we’ll get to shortly), this answer is wrong.

-Here’s another wrong answer, from the top answer on the second link on Google:
+From the top answer on the second link on Google:

 Private methods are typically used when several methods need to do the exact same work as part of their responsibility (like notifying external observers that the object has changed), or when a method is split in smaller steps for readability.